paolinadoleva/Breakout/README.md

 ## Rubric
 * 40 - Participation
-* 30 - Saving and loading games works
+* 20 - You can create a game save state.
+* 20 - Loading data works.
-* 15 - No extraneous files are created
+* 10 - No extraneous files are created.
-* 15 - Stale save files are deleted once the game ends
+* 10 - Stale save files are deleted once it is game over.

 # Lab 13 - Integration
 This will be the final lab for this project.